gulierus/SU2_HR-net_U-net/README.md

 ## Improved Synthetic Data Generator

-New improvement of Synthetic Data Generator with additional cluster simulations.
+**Problem:** the original generator can generate only solitude cells and can't simulate clusters which are in real biological data.
-Problem: the original generator can generate only solitude cells and can't simulate clusters which are in real biological data.
+**Solution:** New improvement of Synthetic Data Generator with additional cluster simulations.
 Key component in `data/dataset.py`.
 The generator creates realistic microscopy data with accurate ground truth masks.

 ### Main Improvements